Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-{\it Stall force versus $\kappa$}: To get more insights, we finally looked at stall-force $f_s^N(\kappa)$ as a function of $\kappa$ for a cargo driven by varying numbers of motor proteins.
-For fast convergence, we replaced the constant force $f$ with a harmonic trap force $f=-\kappa_{\rm{t}}x$ where $\kappa_{\rm{t}}$ is the trap stiffness, with value chosen as 0.5 pN nm$^{-1}$.
-The results are shown in Fig.\ref{fig8} (a) and (b) for both Model I and II respectively.
-For Model I, Eq.\ref{22} predicts that the stall-force decreases with $\kappa$ and approaches half of the maximum value (i.e., $f_s^N(0)$).
-In Model II, the theoretical prediction for the stall force expression is given by Eq.\ref{23}, whose behavior as a function of $\kappa$ was discussed in detail earlier: for $w>v$ and $\theta=0.1$, stall force should increase linearly with $\kappa$.
-However, as found in numerical simulations, the stall force is, as much as observed, independent of $\kappa$ in both the models (Fig.\ref{fig8} (a) and (b), symbols).
-We suspect that the underlying reason might lie in the existence of higher order terms in the expansion of the master equation, not captured in the LFPE approach pursued in this paper.
+{\it Stall force versus $\kappa$}: We looked at stall-force $f_s^N (\kappa)$ as a function of $\kappa$ for a cargo driven by varying numbers of motor proteins.
+For fast convergence in simulations, we replaced the constant force $f$ with a harmonic trap force $f=-\kappa_{\rm{t}}x$ where $\kappa_{\rm{t}}$ is the trap stiffness, whose value was chosen as $0.5 {\rm pN nm^{-1}}$ (we have performed some simulations in the constant force ensemble also, and verified that the results are not affected).
+The results for stall force as a function of stiffness is shown in fig.\ref{c4f7b} for different numbers of cargo bound motors.
+In numerical simulations (symbols in the figure), the stall force is found to be independent of $\kappa$.
+However, the expression for the stall force given in eq.\ref{c4e32} disagree with simulations, except in the limit $\kappa \rightarrow 0$.
+The underlying reason is presumably the neglect of higher order terms in the expansion of the master equation (eq.\ref{c4e12}), not captured in the first order perturbation approximation.
+To justify this argument, in Appendix A, we have given the Taylor coefficients (eq.\ref{c4e11}) of different orders in the presence of the stall force of the motor proteins and show that higher order terms are not negligible when $\kappa$ is large.

+It is also pertinent to point out that force-velocity behaviour of two elastically coupled motor proteins has been studied in \cite{Berger3}, where stall force is found to be dependent on the stiffness.
+However, there are two key differences between our model and that in \cite{Berger3}. (i) In \cite{Berger3}, forward hopping rate of the individual motor is linearly dependent on the force (which is derived from linear force-velocity relation), while backward hopping is absent.
+In our model, more general, thermodynamically consistent rates (eq.\ref{c4e21}) are used. (ii) Detachment of motors from the filament with load-dependent detachment rates is included in \cite{Berger3}, while it is ignored on our study.
+We are presently developing an extended version of our model, which also include motor detachment from the filament.